Skip to content

 This module requires no modules outside of Drupal core.

-The 2.0 version requires Drupal 9.5 and higher and is Drupal 10 compatible.
+The 3.x version requires Drupal 10.2 or higher and is Drupal 11 compatible.

 Install as you would normally install a contributed Drupal module.
 For further information, see Installing Drupal Modules.

-Domain The core module.
+• Domain The core module.
 Domain provides means for registering multiple domains within a single Drupal installation.
-It allows users to be assigned as domain administrators, provides a Block and Views display context, and creates default entity reference field for use by other modules.
+It allows users to be assigned as domain administrators and provides a Block and Views display context.
+Domains can also share a hostname with different path prefixes for path-based separation.

-Domain Access Provides node access controls based on domains.
-(This module contains much of the Drupal 7 functionality).
+• Domain Access Provides node access controls based on domains.
 It allows users to be assigned as editors of content per-domain, sets content visibility rules, and provides Views integration for content.
+See the Domain Access documentation for more information.

-Domain Config Provides a means for changing configuration settings on a per-domain basis.
-See the README for Domain Config for more information.
+• Domain Config Provides a means for changing configuration settings on a per-domain basis.
+See the Domain Config documentation for more information.

-Domain Content Provides content overview pages on a per-domain basis, so that editors may review content assigned to specific domains.
-This module is a series of Views.
+• Domain Content Provides content overview pages on a per-domain basis, so that editors may review content assigned to specific domains.
+See the Domain Content documentation for more information.

-Domain Source Allows content to be assigned a canonical domain when writing URLs.
+• Domain Source Allows content to be assigned a canonical domain when writing URLs.
 Domain Source will ensure that content that appears on multiple domains always links to one URL.
-See the module's README for more information.
+See the Domain Source documentation for more information.

 Example: